BenMoussaIlyes/ZIP-File-Dictionary-Attack/README.md

     python dictionary-zip.py

-enter the dictionary file name then the zipfile name and voila!
+enter the dictionary file name then the zipfile name.

+and voila!